 Some simulation tools, such as the Pyro FX tools, create a new object to hold the results of the simulation for rendering, instead of importing the results back into the source object.
-For example, if you use the Flames tool to create flames from source geometry, the tool creates a new
+For example, if you use the Sparse Billowy Smoke shelf tool to create smoke from source geometry, the tool creates a new

 Since solvers are simulating real-world physical processes, they need a way to relate numbers in the scene to real-world units.
 The designers of Houdini’s dynamics system decided to simply use the base SI units: 1 Houdini unit is equal to 1 meter, weights are always specified in kg, and times are always specified in seconds.
 Other units are always derived from meters, kilograms, and seconds (for example, density is specified as kg/m3).